 const unsigned short DONE = 2

-The entire Blob has been written to the file, a file error occurred during the write, or the write was aborted using abort().
+The entire Blob has been written to the file, an error occurred during the write, or the write was aborted using abort().
 The FileSaver is no longer writing the blob.

 readonly attribute unsigned short readyState